Whom should I contact?

 If you feel God might be calling you to some kind of vocation, it's good to have an initial conversation with your vicar or chaplain.
 If they are supportive, the first person you would normally speak to is one of our Vocations Officers:

-The Revd Robert Norbury, Diocesan Young Vocations Officer (if under 32)
+The Revd Robert Norbury, Diocesan Vocations Officer

 The Diocesan Director of Ordinands has oversight of the selection and training of candidates for ordained ministry:

-Authorized Lay Ministry in the Diocese is overseen by
+Authorized Lay Ministry in the Diocese is overseen by:

 Mentors for Ordained Ministry